4d/docs/website/translated_docs/de/Users/handling_users_groups.md

 4D adds a new user to the list, named "New userX" by default.

 3. Enter the user name.
-This name will be used by the user to open the application.
+Enter the user name.
 You can rename a user at any time using the **Rename** command of the context menu, or by using the Alt+click (Windows) or Option+click (macOS) shortcuts, or by clicking twice on the name you want to change.

 4. To enter a password for the user, click the **Edit...** button in the user properties area and enter the password twice in the dialog box.
 You can use up to 15 alphanumeric characters for a password.
 The password editor is case sensitive.